CodeSparks-org/CodeSparks/README.md

 - Suggest Improvements: Share your ideas and suggestions for enhancing the platform.
 - Create Pull Requests: If you have coding skills, contribute bug fixes or new features through pull requests.

-And of course suggest your ideas [in issues](https://github.com/CodeSparks-org/CodeSparks/issues) or on [codesparks.org](https://codesparks.org/Sparks/Create?category=Idea)
+And of course suggest your ideas in the [issues](https://github.com/CodeSparks-org/CodeSparks/issues) or on [codesparks.org](https://codesparks.org/Sparks/Create?category=Idea)

+### Another question?
+Just add another item in the [issues](https://github.com/CodeSparks-org/CodeSparks/issues)